keithstellyes/mtg-lookup/README.md

 examples examples-of-custom-card-output/ folder for examples.
 Currently, lists are stored as ; separated lists with ; at each end, so readability isn't perfect.
 It'll be fixed later on.

+# Boolean operations

+    -bool "OPERATION" CRITERIA-GROUP-0 , CRITERIA-GROUP-1

+mtg-lookup's uses a "Criteria group" model.
+A standard search that does not use boolean operators only has a single criteria group. | is used to represent OR, and & represents AND.

+Currently, it only supports up to 10 criteria groups, starting with criteria 0.
+It is best explained by example.

+For example, to search for blue instants that cost less than 4 mana, or Jace planeswalker cards, we would do the following:

+    mtg_lookup.py -bool "0|1" -type Jace , -type instant -cmc "<4"

+**Explanation:**
+    -bool "0|1"
+That translates to CRITERIA-GROUP-0 OR CRITERIA-GROUP-1 .
+In order for a card to be matched by a criteria group, it must match all of its parameters.

+    ,

+This separates the criteria groups.

+In that example, the criteria groups are:

+    -type Jace

+and

+    -type instant cmc "<4"